openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-progress.md

 > **Note:**
 >
-> This component overrides the common attribute `backgroundColor`.
+> This component overrides the common attribute backgroundColor.
 When added directly to the Progress component, it affects the background color of the progress bar.
-To set the background color of the entire Progress component, add `backgroundColor` to the outer container that wraps the Progress component.
+To set the background color of the entire Progress component, add backgroundColor to the outer container that wraps the Progress component.

 Common Events: All supported.